ociepkam/IAF_checker/README.md

 ### How to use:
 1) Download.
 2) Run "check IAF.bat" (you don't have to install anything extra).
-3) Choose a file to analyze.
+3) Choose an EDF file to analyze.
 4) The program will open in Broswe, and on the top you will have information about IAF calculated by the Philistine algorithm (note that it is often mistaken).
 You can veryfi its results on the plot.

 ### Config: